 torchwood – Love the show, but your anagram improves nothing.

 kar120c – I’m glad there’s a Prisoner fan out there.
 It was a cool series with a mind-blowingly bizarre, pontificating, intriguing ending that demands discussion.
-However, not only is that password short, it even shows up in my book (upcoming edition, too).
+However, not only is that password short, it even shows up in my book.
 I should find out who it was and send them a signed copy.

 itsatrap – Seriously?
-You chose a cliched, meme-inducing movie quote that short?
+You chose a cliched, meme-laden movie quote that short?
 And you couldn’t be bothered with an exclamation point at the end?
 At least you chose a line from the best of the three movies.
-(No, the last three aren’t worth considering.
-And, yes, they’re the “last” three because it’s only an “e” away from “least.”)

 myprecious – Not anymore.